rpallai/dap-locksw/README.md

 Small switch (plasmoid) for your Plasma panel to temporarily suspend automatic locking of the screen.

+The current color indicates the state of automatic screen lock:

+- Green: activated
+- Gray: inhibited by third party
+- Red: suspended by this switch

 ## Install
 ```
 $ git clone https://github.com/rpallai/dap-locksw